connexcs/docs/docs/webphone.md

 1. Go to Setup > Config > Templates and click the add button.
 2. Fill in a name and create the page in the HTML box at the bottom.
-3. Back in WebPhone goto Menu and Select the template that you have just created at the bottom of the page.
+3. Under WebPhone go to Menu and select the template that you have just created at the bottom of the page.
 4. Choose a Custom Title, Custom Icon and Position, and click save.